 For clarification: Whilst the Enterprise Resource Planning-System (ERP) has the master data of suppliers, an incoming invoice arrives with the company via the document management system.
 Now, under some circumstances, it is possible that certain data is missing from the incoming invoice document.
 Consequence: The incoming invoice workflow could not start for precisely this reason, and/or got stuck at a very early point.

-Through recourse to the ERP system, the missing data is completed and the workflow can continue in the document management software.
-The whole thing can be illustrated in a fully automated way: A fully automated workflow can result from the incoming invoice in the document management system and the content comparison with the master data of the ERP system, together with a calculated verification of the sums and checking whether an order belonging to an invoice is present.
+Through recourse to the ERP system, the missing data is completed and the workflow can continue in the DMS.
+The whole thing can be illustrated in a fully automated way: A fully automated workflow can result from the incoming invoice in the DMS and the content comparison with the master data of the ERP system, together with a calculated verification of the sums and checking whether an order belonging to an invoice is present.
 At the end, the data is forwarded for posting in the ERP.

-Furthermore, all the documents created in the ERP system, can ultimately also be archived in the DMS system, revision secure, and bundled into a process together with other documents within the document management tool, and merged.
+Furthermore, all the documents created in the ERP system, can ultimately also be archived in the DMS system, revision secure, and bundled into a process together with other documents within the DMS, and merged.
 The combination of document management system and ERP system therefore creates enormous synergy effects in terms of automation of workflows.

-Of course, even and especially the document management system must have the prerequisites to comply with specific legal requirements.
-In Germany, several important legal texts and other details should be mentioned at this point.
+The document management system must have the prerequisites to comply with specific legal requirements.
+In Europe, several important legal texts and other details should be mentioned at this point.
 It is all about mandatory archiving requirements and privacy.